-In line with the 2007-2013 experience, the Slovenian Info Point located in Stanjel (Slovenia) and established by National Authority - GODCP, shall support the MA in
+In line with the 2007-2013 experience, the Slovenian Info Point located in Štanjel (Slovenia) and established by National Authority - GODCP, shall support the MA in spreading the information on the implementation stages of the Programme across the Slovenian territory.
+The staff of the Info Point shall work in close coordination with the JS in the implementation of the following tasks:

-- 1. act as a first "contact point" for potential beneficiaries to provide information and advice to the project partners in the Slovenian territory; - 2. support the MA in the implementation of communication activities (including events, info-days, Communication Strategy); - 3. advise and assist beneficiaries participating in approved operations, - 4. inform stakeholders on achievements of the Programme; - 5. support Programme management.
+- 1. act as a first "contact point" for potential beneficiaries to provide information and advice to the Project Partners in the Slovenian territory; - 2. support the MA in the implementation of communication activities (including events, infodays, Communication Strategy); - 3. advise and assist beneficiaries participating in approved operations; - 4. inform stakeholders on achievements of the Programme; - 5. support Programme management.